tinamelie/DAFTAR-ML/README.md

 Note: If you specify any of the CV parameters (outer, inner, repeats), you must specify all three.

-* `--random_seed INTEGER`: Random seed for reproducibility.
+* `--seed INTEGER`: Random seed for reproducibility.
 Using the same seed ensures identical fold splits

 ##### Output Configuration:
 * `--output_dir PATH`: Directory where output files and visualizations will be saved